Boris Johnson is a hack: Understanding British PM front-runner

 His former editor at the Telegraph, Max Hastings, has declared Johnson "unfit for national office."

-"There is room for debate about whether he is a scoundrel or mere rogue, but not much about his moral bankruptcy, rooted in a contempt for truth," Hastings wrote in the Guardian.
+"There is room for debate about whether he is a scoundrel or mere rogue, but not much about his moral bankruptcy, rooted in a contempt for truth," Hastings wrote in The Guardian.

-Conrad Black, who once owned the Telegraph, fired back in the Spectator that Johnson is "more reliable and trustworthy" than Hastings.
+Conrad Black, who once owned the Telegraph, fired back in The Spectator that Johnson is "more reliable and trustworthy" than Hastings.

 Black had his own run-ins with Johnson, but he called his former charge "such an effective correspondent for us in Brussels that he greatly influenced British opinion on this country's relations with Europe."

-"Boris's peccadilloes were more absurd, complicated and over-publicized than the shambles of the personal lives of other journalists," Black said.
+"Boris's peccadilloes were more absurd, complicated and over-publicised than the shambles of the personal lives of other journalists," Black said.
 "But his editorial opinions were sensible and consistent.
 His shtick grew tiresome, like an over-familiar vaudeville act, but he was at all times a person of goodwill and his foibles were deployed to the benefit of the enterprise."

 Sometimes, when Johnson's words haven't been supported by facts, people have excused him with the notion that he's inattentive to detail.
-But Guilford emphasized that Johnson isn't lazy: "He's a workaholic.
+But Guilford emphasised that Johnson isn't lazy: "He's a workaholic.
 I've never seen someone so committed at the expense of everything."

 He recalled the two were at a mutual friend's wedding in Ireland, and Johnson "spent every waking minute talking to Irish people" about their views on an upcoming abortion referendum.

-"On Monday, we all woke up with a hangover to see this big center page piece about the referendum.
+"On Monday, we all woke up with a hangover to see this big centre page piece about the referendum.
 He spent the whole time doing it - irrespective of being there with friends and family," Guilford said.
 "In my view, he never stops."

 Sonia Purnell, author of "Just Boris: A Tale of Blond Ambition," was Johnson's deputy in the Brussels office.